RT (Request Tracker) Test Submission Form Instructions

 Can I use this form to submit make-up tests for students who miss an exam?

-SDS can only provide proctored testing for students with disabilities who are already registered with SDS and are approved for a testing accommodation.
+SDS can only provide proctored testing for students with disabilities who are already registered with SDS and are approved for testing accommodations.
 SDS cannot administer make-up exams for students who are not registered students with disabilities.